ZupIT/beagle-docs/content/en/web/commons/view-client.md

 1. It creates a ``BeagleRequest`` according to what has been requested by its caller (generally the navigator);
 2. When the response arrives from the HttpClient, it checks for navigation actions where `preFetch` is `true` and, *asynchronously*, pre-fetches their results.

-It does nothing more than this, and this might be enough for most applications.
+It does nothing other than this, and this might be enough for most applications.
 But, some applications may need extra behavior when fetching views, and this is the place where it should be customized.

 ## How to use it?